Why study with us?

-The School of Environment, Natural Resources and Geography (SENRGy) provides a wide range of undergraduate degrees in both traditional and interdisciplinary subjects, with staff expertise in geography, forestry, agriculture, environmental science and conservation.
-Bangor University and the School have a well-deserved national and international reputation for teaching, research and wider engagement with industry, government and the public.
+We provide a wide range of undergraduate degrees in both traditional and interdisciplinary subjects, with staff expertise in geography, forestry, agriculture, environmental science and conservation.
+Bangor University havs a well-deserved national and international reputation for teaching, research and wider engagement with industry, government and the public.
 You will be taught by lecturers with a passion for their subject, many of whom are working on world-leading research.

 - 6th in the Guardian university league tables 2018 for Agriculture, Forestry and Food.